 SAC has an on-going curatorial program for emerging artists to interpret the space with specific installations that reflect its dimensions and the passage of light through it.
 Options for lighting and sound are also considered by SAC, and there has been a great deal of interest from other disciplines such as architecture and puppetry.

-Salamanca Arts Centre (SAC) is currently assessing applications for inclusion in the Lightbox 2019 calendar.
+Salamanca Arts Centre is currently seeking applications for the remaining dates in the Lightbox 2018 / 2019 calendar.